dot166/jLib/README.md

 ## how do you use it?

-these instructions might be usefull (they worked for me) https://stackoverflow.com/a/75525681
+instructions will be available soon